CarleneCannon-Conner/ReactJS-Basics/README.md

 # ReactJS-Basics
 ## Aim
-Become familiar with the ReactJS library and document progress
+Become familiar with the ReactJS library and document my progress

 ## Run App
 * Clone or download repository